Hezekiah Chase House: Description and history

 The Chase House is set at the southwest corner of US 202 and Kanokolus Road in the center of Unity.
 Set back from the main road, it is a 2 1/2-story brick structure, five bays wide, with a side gable roof, end chimneys, and a stone foundation.
 The main facade is symmetrically arranged, with a center entrance flanked by sidelight windows and topped by a fanlight window.
 A 1 1/2-story wood-frame ell extends to the rear, and there is a barn near the rear of the property that was once connected to the house via a shed.

 The property on which the house stands was settled by Stephen Chase in 1782.
-He built a Cape style house about 1810 which forms the ell of the present house, which was built by his son Hezekiah in 1826.
+He built a Cape style house about 1810 which forms the ell of the present house, which was built by his son Hezekiah, a judge and state senator, in 1826.
 Hezekiah's son George (1844-1919) was born and raised here.
 He attended Bates College in its second class, and eventually became a professor of English there.
 In 1894 he became the second president of Bates, succeeding Oren Cheney and overseeing a major period of its growth.